 Does Using Air Conditioning Really Cause Arthritis?

-Arthritis is a degenerative and extremely painful inflammatory condition that effects your joints.
+Arthritis is a degenerative and extremely painful inflammatory condition that affects your joints.

 This myth stems from research which indicated exposure over prolonged periods to overtly cold temperatures has a negative effect on the body’s immune system.
 People that remain in extremely cold environments may notice repository irritation, headaches, rheumatism and pneumonia.
 When using air conditioning, these issues can be exacerbated if your system is oversized, poorly set and abused.
-It is therefore less of a causation and more of a side effect of air conditioning abuse.
+It is, therefore, less of causation and more of a side effect of air conditioning abuse.

-Setting the temperature too low in which the room remains uncomfortably cold can be as dangerous as sitting out in the sun for hours resulting in having heat stoke.
+Setting the temperature too low in which the room remains uncomfortably cold can be as dangerous as sitting out in the sun for hours resulting in having a heatstroke.